Monday, September 6th, 2010

 3. Lula Rosebud Murphy, born 18 August 1880 at Garden City, Minnesota and died 26 February 1882 at Garden City, Minnesota.

-4. Amesta Agatha Murphy, born 11 March 1882 at Garden City, Minnesota and died 30 April 1937 at Minneapolis, Minnesota.
+4. Amesta Agatha Murphy, born 11 March 1882 at Garden City, Minnesota and died 30 April 1937 at Columbia Heights, Anoka County, Minnesota.
 Married to Albert Victor Specht (30 April 1873 at Specht’s Ferry, Iowa to 20 December 1956 at St. Paul, Minnesota.
 In 1920, Agatha and Albert were living in Felton, Clay County, Minnesota.
-They had the following children: (i) James Edward Specht, (ii) Walter Albert Specht, (iii) Theodore Richard Specht, (iv) Elsie Victoria Specht.
+They had the following children:

-5. Irene Murphy, born 27 January 1884 at Garden City, Minnesota and died 1954 at Hibbing, Minnesota.
-Married 1st to Griffith and 2nd to Lyle Reeves in Sunnyside, Washington.
-The 1920 census shows added information.
+5. Irene G. Murphy, born 27 January 1884 at Garden City, Minnesota and died 1954 at Hibbing, St. Louis County, Minnesota.
+Married 1st on 30 May 1903 at Blue Earth County, Minnesota to Clarence S. Griffith (county record), 2nd to Joseph S. Hynec, and 3rd to Lyle Reeves in Sunnyside, Yakima County, Washington.
+The 1920 census shows Hynec information.
+In 1930, Irene was living with her 3rd husband, Lyle E. Reeves (1892) in Haxun, Phillips County, Colorado.
 They had two children (family record): (i) Fred Griffith, (2) Mabel Griffith

 6. Mignonette Murphy, born 6 January 1886 at Garden City, Minnesota and died 1945 at Hibbing, Minnesota.
 Married Benjamin Betchelder, who died in 1930 at Hibbing, Minnesota.
 No children.